What is the Full Form of IPO?

 #1 – Selection of Investment Bank

-This is the first step of any IPO to choose a bank that will guide & advise them on their IPO and provides an underwriting service.
+It is the first step of any IPO to choose a bank that will guide & advise them on their IPO and provide an underwriting service.
 The underwriterUnderwriterThe underwriters take the financial risk of their client in return of a financial fee.
-Market Makers like financial institution and large banks ensure that there is enough amount of liquidity in the market by ensuring that enough trading volume is there. works as a broker between company and investor and helps the issuing company to sell its share in the initial stage.
+Market Makers like financial institution and large banks ensure that there is enough amount of liquidity in the market by ensuring that enough trading volume is there. works as a broker between company and investor and helps the issuing company sell its share in the initial stage.

 #2 – Types of Underwriters

 A – Firm Commitment

-In this arrangement, the underwriter gives a guarantee to the company that the agreed sum of money will be raised if there is any shortfall in raising funds through public investors, then the underwriter will buy the remaining no, of shares and fulfill his commitment.
+In this arrangement, the underwriter guarantees the company that the agreed sum of money will be raised if there is any shortfall in raising funds through public investors.
+The underwriter will buy the remaining shares and fulfill his commitment.

 B – Best Effort Commitment